Wondering how to prepare for the MCAT? You’re in the right place. Read on to learn more about how to start studying for your MCAT!

 For each subject, choose the most effective strategy for each question type.
 For example, if you know organic chemistry isn’t your strong suit, put more time into practice questions relating to that subject.

-One of the best ways to study for the MCAT is consistently practicing with all subject types as often as possible.
+One of the best MCAT study tips is to practice with subject types as often as possible.
 For example, don’t study only biology for a week-period; ensure you’re mixing it up with other subjects to keep your mind fresh.

 The timing of the MCAT is a big challenge for students.
 You can overcome this by keeping track of your timing during practice tests.
 It's important to do these tests often to get to your targeted time goal.